mmistakes/minimal-mistakes/_posts/2014-10-21-readability-post.md

 ---
 layout: post
 title: "TEST: Testing Readability with a Bunch of Text"
-excerpt: "A ton of text to test readability."
+excerpt: "Example A ton of text to test readability."
 tags: [sample post, readability, test]
 comments: true
 ---